O Armatolos: Poem

 In this scene, the Ghegs bring back the inanimate body of Cosmas in the village.
 The narrator using epic subjectivity paints a better picture of the Ghegs.
-Aldo they are the blood enemies of Cosmas, from whose hand many of his comrades lost their head, they are like pilgrims of courage and honesty, on their hands they cary the dead body of Cosmas to his mother, paying their deep respect on the way.
+They are the blood enemies of Cosmas, from whose hand many of his comrades lost their head, they are like pilgrims of courage and honesty, on their hands they carry the dead body of Cosmas to his mother, paying their deep respect on the way.
 In particular piety the old Gheg talks about the heroism of Cosmas, therefore swears before the dead body of the hero, that no one will offend his mother: